 After that, I returned passing the Alexander Nevsky Orthodox Cathedral and Kiek in de Kök artillery tower.

-Excellent dining @ a reasonable price – After the walk and there was some time left before boarding the cruise back to the hustle and bustle Helsinki, we were looking for someplace to eat.
+Excellent dining @ a reasonable price – After the walk and there was some time left before boarding the cruise back to the hustle and bustle of Helsinki, we were looking for someplace to eat.
 Budget travelers would know that Northern European countries are the most expensive in the world and dining in Northern Europe is outrageous.
-As Tallinn started developing to a tourist hotspot (not long ago), restaurants, eateries, atmospheric hotels were booming which makes visiting a breeze and dining out a surprisingly high, and economical experience.
+As Tallinn started developing into a tourist hotspot (not long ago), restaurants, eateries, atmospheric hotels were booming which makes visiting a breeze and dining out a surprisingly high, and economical experience.